 Waiting too long can also weaken your case.
 Evidence can get lost, witness memories can fade, and it becomes harder to prove the full impact of your injuries.
 Contacting an attorney soon after the incident ensures that important evidence is preserved and your claim is filed correctly and on time.
 An experienced lawyer like Chad G. Mann can guide you through the process and protect your rights.

-Common Challenges in a Dog Bite Case
+Overcoming Common Challenges in Dog Bite Cases

 After a dog bite, you might assume that getting compensation is a simple process.
 Unfortunately, these cases often come with unexpected hurdles that can make recovery difficult.
 From uncooperative insurance companies to complex legal arguments from the dog’s owner, several challenges can stand in your way.
 Understanding these potential obstacles is the first step toward building a strong case and protecting your rights.